Understanding & defining Quantitative Research

 Causal comparative research is mainly dependent on the comparison factors.
 This research is also known as quasi-experimental research.
-It is mainly implemented by the researchers to conclude the cause-effect equations between more than two variables.
+It is mainly implemented to conclude the cause-effect equations between more than two variables.

 Here one variable is dependent on the other.
 The independent variable is not manipulated but is established.
 The impact of the independent variable on the dependent one is observed.
 These variables should be divided into groups in their natural surroundings.

-The conclusions in this research need to be carefully established keeping all the variables in mind of the researcher.
+The conclusions needs to be carefully established keeping all the variables such as descriptive statistics, research problem and statistical significance in the mind of researcher.
 This is because all the variables, dependent or independent all exist within the same group.
 The research is not only limited to the statistical analysis of the two variables.
 It also extends to the examination of how groups or variables change under the influence of similar factors.

-Moreover, the causal comparative research can be applied irrespective of the relation type that exists between the variables.
+Moreover, this method can be applied irrespective of the relation type that exists between the variables.
 Statistical analysis is utilized to represent the conclusion of the obtained results through this research method.
-Common examples of causal comparative research are:
+Common examples are:

 - The impact of proper education on the freshman

 - The impact of the substantial food provision in the African Villages

 - The effect of the drugs on the teenagers